-← Articles / How to Host Virtual Bingo Free on Zoom (No App, No Printing)
+← Articles / How to Host Virtual Bingo Free on Zoom, Team or Google Meets (No App, No Printing)

-How to Host Virtual Bingo Free on Zoom (No App, No Printing)
+How to Host Virtual Bingo Free on Zoom, Team or Google Meets (No App, No Printing)

 Host virtual bingo free on Zoom, Teams, or any call: build a card for your event, share one link, and everyone plays the same live game with chat built in.
 No app, no printing, no caller.